All Episodes

 And the old Soviet Union, whatever they call it, is going to be the same aggressive monolith that it always was.

-It's gonna be an aggressor nation.
+It's going to be an aggressor nation.

-It's dangerous situation.
+It's a dangerous situation.

 We're a great nation at risk in a dangerous world, folks.

-Now the way you prevent this is the whole notion of deterrence.
+Now, the way you prevent this is the whole notion of deterrence.

-Um why did the Iranians upon practically immediately upon the election of Ronaldus Magnus release, the 54 American hostages, because they feared what Reagan was going to do.
+Why did the Iranians, practically immediately upon the election of Ronaldos Magnus' release, the 54 American hostages?

-The left, knowing full well that that was the case, tried to construct the notion that Reagan had uh conducted a secret deal to hold those hostages through the election to make Carter look bad.
+The left, knowing full well that that was the case, tried to construct the notion that Reagan had conducted a secret deal to hold those hostages through the election to make Carter look bad.

 They even wrote a book about it, making the whole thing up.